Baby Recreates Harry Potter-Themed Newborn Photos For 1st Birthday

 When the photographer shared a “Quinny Potter” portrait online, it got a great response, and even went on to win an international photography award from Baby Photo Awards.

-Quinn and her family live in Dawson Creek, British Columbia.
+Quinn and her family live in British Columbia.
 When the baby girl’s first birthday approached, Tanner decided to honor the occasion with a follow-up Harry Potter session.

 “Once her first birthday started creeping up, I thought it would be so cute to see the growth in one short year by having her pose in the exact same setup,” Katie told HuffPost.